 In 2007, securities class action lawsuits were commenced against the Company and our former Chief Executive and Chief Financial Officers, in the United States District Court of the Southern District of New York by certain individuals, on behalf of themselves and other unnamed purchasers of our stock, claiming that they were purchasers of our stock during the period January 27, 2005 through January 30, 2007.
 The plaintiffs allege violations of United States federal securities laws and seek unspecified damages.
 They allege that during the purported class period we made statements concerning our actual and anticipated future financial results that failed to disclose certain purportedly adverse information with respect to demand and inventory in our Mexican operations and our information technology and communications divisions.
 In an amended complaint, the plaintiffs have added one of our directors and Onex Corporation as defendants.
 All defendants have filed motions to dismiss the amended complaint.
 Those motions are pending.
 A parallel class proceeding has also been issued against the Company and our former Chief Executive and Chief Financial Officers in the Ontario Superior Court of Justice, but neither leave nor certification of the action has been granted by that court.
 We believe that the allegations in these claims are without merit and we intend to defend against them vigorously.
-However, there can be no assurance that the outcome of the litigation will be favorable to us or that it will not have a material adverse impact on our financial position or liquidity.
-In addition, we may incur substantial litigation expenses in defending these claims.
+However, there can be no assurance that the outcome of the litigation expenses in defending these claims.
 We have liability insurance coverage that may cover some of our litigation expenses, potential judgments or settlement costs.